-- 2) Enter the MAC address and IP address that you want to bind. - 3) Select the check box to enable the entry and click OK.
+- 2) Enter the MAC address and IP address that you want to bind. - 3) Select the check box to enable the entry and click Save.

-Enjoy the internet without worrying about ARP spoofing and ARP attacks.
+Now you don't need to worry about ARP spoofing and ARP attacks.

 NAT Forwarding